 What other conditions can occur in association with myasthenia gravis?

-Myasthenia can occur in association with other autoimmune diseases, most commonly thyroid disease, rheumatoid arthritis, and diabetes.
-A thymoma (benign tumor of the thymus) in the chest cavity is another association, although very rare in children.
+Myasthenia gravis can occur in association with other autoimmune diseases, most commonly thyroid disease, rheumatoid arthritis, and diabetes.
+A thymoma (benign tumor of the thymus) in the chest cavity is another association, although this is very rare in children.
 Chest imaging such as an X-ray or CT scan may be ordered to assess the thymus in patients with myasthenia gravis.

 How is myasthenia gravis treated?

 Myasthenia is rarely cured, but the symptoms can be improved with a number of different medical or surgical interventions.
-The main goal of treatment from a biochemical perspective is to increase the amount of acetylcholine available to the receptors on the nerve endings in the muscle.
+The main goal of treatment is to increase the amount of acetylcholine available to the receptors on the nerve endings in the muscle.
 This can be done either by increasing the amount of the acetylcholine itself by minimizing its breakdown, or by destroying the antibodies that are attacking the acetylcholine receptors.
 Mestinon, or pyridostigmine, is a cholinesterase inhibitor which blocks the breakdown of acetylcholine.
 This is a commonly used medication to treat the symptoms of myasthenia, but it has been demonstrated that this medication is more effective at alleviating the non-ocular symptoms than the ocular ones.
 Immunosuppressive agents such as prednisone can be effective at blocking the immune response involved in myasthenia.
 Plasmapheresis is a procedure whereby the offending antibodies are removed directly from the bloodstream.
 This treatment frequently needs to be repeated as symptoms can return after time.
 IVIG is an intravenous treatment that affects the production and/or function of the abnormal antibodies.
-In some cases surgical removal of a thymoma (or normal thymus tissue in children) can improve symptoms.
-Severe cases of myasthenia that do not respond to the aforementioned treatments may require targeted immune-based therapy to suppress the immune system, including medications such as rituximab.
+In some cases, surgical removal of a thymoma (or normal thymus tissue in children) can improve symptoms.
+Severe cases of myasthenia that do not respond to the described treatments may require targeted immune-based therapy to suppress the immune system, including medications such as rituximab.

 When should eye surgery be considered?